Hierarchical Clustering With Confidence

 \paragraph{Type I error control.} To demonstrate Type I error control, as guaranteed by Theorem \ref{thm:cond_p_value}, we plot the ECDF of the randomized p-values $\pvalue_o$ against the uniform reference distribution and summarize the empirical Type I error rates using boxplots.

-We conduct two main experiments: (i) we first show that our test yields valid p-values for any degree of randomization, while the naive p-values suffer from the double-dipping issue and consequently yield invalid tests; (ii) we then compare the ECDF of the p-values obtained at randomization level $\tau = 0.10$ (i.e., RC(3)) with the adjusted chi-squared test from \cite{gao2024selective}, which uses the plug-in $\sigma^2$ estimate $\widehat{\sigma}^2= \frac{1}{(n-1)p}\sum_{i=1}^n\|X_i - \bar{X}\|_2^2$, and with the adjusted F test from \cite{yun2023selective}.
+We conduct two main experiments: (i) we first show that our test yields valid p-values for any degree of randomization, while the naive p-values suffer from the double-dipping issue and consequently yield invalid tests; (ii) we then compare the ECDF of the p-values obtained at randomization level $\tau^* = 0.10$ (i.e., RC(3)) with the adjusted chi-squared test from \cite{gao2024selective}, which uses the plug-in $\sigma^2$ estimate $\widehat{\sigma}^2= \frac{1}{(n-1)p}\sum_{i=1}^n\|X_i - \bar{X}\|_2^2$, and with the adjusted F test from \cite{yun2023selective}.
 For brevity, the detailed results of the second experiment are deferred to Appendix~\ref{subsec:valdity_additional}.

 To obtain the ECDF, we perform 2000 independent trials, generating the rows of the data matrix $X$ in each trial as independent draws: $X_i \sim \mathcal{N}(\mu_i,\sigma^2 I_p), \quad i\in \{1,2,\ldots, n\}$.
-For each $i$, the mean vectors are set to $\mu_i = 0_p$, corresponding to the null hypothesis being true.
+For each $i$, the mean vectors are set to $\mu_i = 0_p$, so that any selected null hypothesis is true.
 We fix $\sigma = 1$, $n = 30$, and $p = 10$.
 Alignment with the $y = x$ line in the ECDF plot indicates the validity of the p-values.
 To evaluate Type I error control, we adopt the same data generation process as before.
 For each repetition, we perform $200$ trials to estimate the empirical Type I error rate, and we repeat this process $100$ times to construct the boxplots.

-In the first experiment, we perform complete-linkage hierarchical clustering with RC(1)-RC(7) until the data are partitioned into $K=2$ and $K=3$ clusters, respectively, and compute p-values for the resulting clusters.
+In the first experiment, we perform complete-linkage hierarchical clustering with RC(1)-RC(7) until the data are partitioned into $K=2$ clusters, respectively, and compute p-values for the resulting clusters.
 As shown in Figure \ref{fig:validity_random}, the proposed method produces p-values that are uniformly distributed under the null hypothesis and successfully controls the Type I error rate, at all levels of randomization.
-In contrast, the naive method yields excessively small p-values with a severely inflated Type I error rate.
+By contrast, the naive method yields excessively small p-values with a severely inflated Type I error rate.